andaze/hugo-jobs/content/merit/occupation/_index.en.md

 weight: 3
 advtitle2: "Benefits of working at Bage"
 advtitle3: "ADVANTAGE"
-job_description: "At Baisi, we undertake the entire process of web development, from strategy to development, and we have the in-house talent to complete it.
+description: "At Baisi, we undertake the entire process of web development, from strategy to development, and we have the in-house talent to complete it.
 Here are some definitions of our in-house capabilities"
 # nextPageBtn: true

 ---